brunopaiva15/WinPE-Creation-Tool/README.md

-# Redows
+# WINPE Creation Tool

-Redows est un logiciel open source qui a été créé dans le but de réparer les fichiers endommagés de Windows.
+WinPE Creation Tool is a free and open source utility that allows you to create a complete WinPE environment, including a directory, an ISO and a bootable USB key.

-## Importer le projet
+## Import the project

-Ces instructions vous permettront d'obtenir une copie du projet en cours d'exécution sur votre machine locale à des fins de développement et de test.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Pré-requis
+### Prerequisites

 - Windows 7, 8.1 ou 10
 - Visual Studio 2017

 ### Importation

-Pour commencer, téléchargez le projet sur GitHub.
-Décompressez le dossier quelque part sur votre ordinateur.
-Ensuite, ouvrez le fichier "Redows.sln" avec Visual Studio 2017.
-Et voilà.
-Le projet est ouvert et vous pouvez le modifier à votre convenance.
+To get started, download the project on GitHub.
+Unzip the folder somewhere on your computer.
+Then open the "Redows.sln" file with Visual Studio 2017.
+There you go.
+The project is open and you can edit it at your convenience.

-## Déploiement
+## Deployment

-Pour déployer et tester l'application, naviguez jusqu'au dossier /Redows/bin/Debug/ et lancez "Redows.exe".
+To deploy and test the application, navigate to the folder /Redows/bin/Debug/ and launch "Redows.exe".

-## Auteurs
+## Authors

 * **Bruno Paiva** - https://brunopaiva.ch

-## Licence
+## License

-Ce projet est sous licence GNU General Public License Version 3 - voir le fichier [LICENSE.md](LICENSE.md) pour plus de détails
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details